Rajesh-Idumalla/Mining-Massive-Data-Sets/README.md

     [('man', 0.5752461552619934), ('queen', 0.543359100818634), ('prince', 0.5224438905715942), ('monarch', 0.5148977637290955), ('princess', 0.5129660964012146), ('lady', 0.5018671154975891), ('girl', 0.5011837482452393), ('wellwisher', 0.5011758804321289), ('deposed_monarch', 0.4940492510795593), ('befits_newly_minted', 0.48958051204681396)]

-#### <font color="red"> Please state the word you discover and the multiple meanings that occur in the top 10.
-Why do you think many of the polysemous or homonymic words you tried didn't work (i.e. the top-10 most similar words only contain **one** of the meanings of the words)?.
-Write your answer here.</font>

 ### Synonyms & Antonyms

 When considering Cosine Similarity, it's often more convenient to think of Cosine Distance, which is simply 1 - Cosine Similarity.